How To Begin

 - Kite-boarding / Kite-surfing

-Your first goal is to master the kiting basics and learning about the wind window.
+Your first goal is to master the kiting basics and learn about the wind window.
 No board, only the trainer kite.

 In the beginning... it's ALL about the kite.

 Trainer kites are easy to learn.
-Just read the included manual, watch a good instructional dvd, and practice the exercises on our "How-To" page.
-Doing this will help you master the foundational skills to kite flying and excellerate your progression into the sport of kiteboarding and snowkiting.
+Just read the included manual, watch a good instructional DVD, and practice the exercises on our "How-To" page.
+Doing this will help you master the foundational skills to kite flying and accelerate your progression into the sport of kiteboarding and snowkiting.

 Learning good kite flying skill with a trainer kite before taking lessons will save you money and a lot of frustration.

 So get a trainer and practice..practice...and practice some more.

 * The number one goal of a trainer kite is to help you safely learn and master kite flying skills.
 Any trainer kite between 2m & 3.5m is a great choice.
 The recommendations above are only general, but you may decide you want a more challenging or less challenging kite.
 The smaller the kite the less the pull.
 Also if you're more athletic and competitive in nature, you may enjoy the larger size kites.